William Henry Brodnax

 William Henry Brodnax (also Broadnax) (c.
-1786 – October 23, 1834) was a nineteenth-century American militia Brigadier General and American politician from Virginia.
+1786 – October 23, 1834) was a nineteenth-century Virginia lawyer, planter and politician, possibly most famous for his conduct as Brigadier General of the Virginia militia which suppressed Nat Turner's Rebellion or for his twice unsuccessful proposal for Virginia to send former slaves to Liberia.

-Early life
+Early life and education

-Born in Brunswick County, Virginia, Broadnax graduated from Hampden-Sydney College having studied law, and later received an honorary Master of Arts degree from there in 1830 at age forty-four following his service as a delegate to the Virginia Constitutional Convention of 1829-1830.
+Born in Brunswick County, Virginia, to the former Frances Belfield Walker and her lawyer husband William Broadnax.
+His ancestor William Brodnax, a goldsmith, from Kent County and London had emigrated to the Virginia Colony years earlier.
+His family included at least one brother, Meriwether Brodnax, who became a lawyer in Southampton County to the southeast.
+After a local education as befit his class, Broadnax graduated from Hampden-Sydney College.
+He then studied law in Petersburg.
+He later received an honorary Master of Arts degree from Hampden Sydney in 1830 at age forty-four following his service as a delegate to the Virginia Constitutional Convention of 1829-1830.